wuggawugga/gob40k/README.md

 ### The Trader Cart System
 `[p]adventureset cart <#channel>`

-Sometimes a travelling merchant cart will roll past offering new items for adventurers to buy or loot chests to purchase.
+Sometimes a traveling merchant cart will roll past offering new items for adventurers to buy or loot chests to purchase.
 Admins/Bot owners must set this cart channel first before carts will appear.
 Carts have roughly a 3h return time, but this is also configurable.

 ### Adventure Alerts